bytedance/android-inline-hook/CONTRIBUTING.md

 ## License

-By contributing to shadowhook, you agree that your contributions will be licensed under its [MIT LICENSE](LICENSE).
+By contributing to ShadowHook, you agree that your contributions will be licensed under its [MIT LICENSE](LICENSE).